gvwilson/fiction/iffy/index.md

 "So if you try to call the Marines, I'll know."

 Uncle Jack spat over the taffrail.
-"Ain't nobody here calls the Blues," he growled.
+"Ain't nobody here calls th' Blues," he growled.

 "And none of your business associates either, please," Wales added coolly.
-"Or *I'll* send the Marines to call on *them* and make it look like you did."
+"Or I'll send the Marines to call on *them* and make it look like you did."

 Before Uncle Jack could reply Wales strode down the gangplank,